-The following options are supported by executables generated the cuda backend:
+The following options are supported by executables generated by futhark cuda:

+'''

 --dump-cuda FILE

+'''

-Don't run the program, but instead dump the embedded CUDA program to the indicated file.
+Dump the embedded CUDA program to the indicated file.
 Useful if you want to see what is actually being executed.

+'''

 --load-cuda FILE

+'''

 Instead of using the embedded CUDA program, load it from the indicated file.
 This is extremely unlikely to result in successful execution unless this file is the result of a previous call to --dump-cuda (perhaps lightly modified).